MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/cloud-protection-microsoft-antivirus-sample-submission.md

 - **Send all samples automatically**
 - **Do not send samples**

-For information about configuration options using Intune, Configuration Manager, GPO, or PowerShell, see [Turn on cloud-delivered protection in Microsoft Defender Antivirus](enable-cloud-protection-microsoft-defender-antivirus.md).
+For information about configuration options using Intune, Configuration Manager, GPO, or PowerShell, see [Turn on cloud protection in Microsoft Defender Antivirus](enable-cloud-protection-microsoft-defender-antivirus.md).

 ## Customer data, cloud protection, and sample submission